JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_5.md

 URANTIA Foundation has given its permission for the distribution of a 630-line, 45-verse poem which begins with the history of Urantia, and moves through its five epochal revelations, through the ages of light and life into the unending universe ages of the future.
 The poem is available for $4 US which includes non-profit reproduction, covering, and mailing expenses.
 Contact:

 David Glass, 4324 Hulen Circle East
 Fort Worth IX 76133, U.S.A.

+---

 No soul is so hopelessly lost in darkness as is that soul which feels it has all the light.

-From: 'Quiet Talks With The Master' by Eva Bell Werber
+From: ‘Quiet Talks With The Master’ by Eva Bell Werber

+---

 Make of your own house a house of peace and all the world shall be peace about you.